Welcome to 3 Card Poker

 History of The Game

-Instead of getting the trial started and leaving, Webb stayed at the property, trained the dealers in the finer points of dealing the game, and then stood by the table for hours each day, convincing players to give the game a try, and teaching them the simple rules of play.
-Webb had a great time introducing his game to new players.
-He joked with them, explained the finer points of play, and was a pleasure to have on the casino floor.
-Players loved him and the game, and then, with a successful start under his belt, Webb convinced two casinos in Las Vegas and Reno, Nevada to allow his game a field trial.
+Instead of getting the trial started and leaving, Webb stayed at the property and trained the dealers in the finer points of dealing the game.
+He then stood by the table for hours each day, convincing players to try the game and teaching them the simple rules of play.
+Webb had a great time introducing his game to new players as he joked with them and explained the finer points of play.
+The players loved him and the game and, with this successful start under his belt, Webb convinced two casinos in Las Vegas and Reno, Nevada, to allow his game a field trial.

-At the same time, Webb countersued Progressive Games Inc., claiming their lawsuit forced him to sell his intellectual property at a lower price than it was worth.
-Progressive settled outside court and paid Webb $20 million, while the success of Three Card Poker helped make Shufflemaster a ton of money in monthly licensing fees.
+The continued success of the game forced United Kingdom regulators to finally allow the introduction of 3 Card Poker in 2002.
+At the same time, Webb counter-sued Progressive Games Inc., claiming their lawsuit forced him to sell his intellectual property at a lower price than it was worth.
+Progressive settled out of court and paid Webb $20 million, while the success of 3 Card Poker helped make Shufflemaster a ton of money in monthly licensing fees.

-Today, Webb defines his success as knowing “When people walk into a casino, mine is the game they want to play.”
+Today, Webb defines his success as knowing “when people walk into a casino, mine is the game they want to play.”
 An inventor can’t do any better than that!

 Finding 3 Card Poker Online

 3 Card Poker is a newer arrival on the tournament scene.
-While these tournaments are not yet played online, they are offered by a number of real world casinos in the USA including the Vegas Hilton in Las Vegas and Sams Town Hotel & Casino in Tunica.
-With the ever increasing popularity of the game, tournaments are sure to become more popular in Vegas, Reno, Tunica and further afield as well as being a shoe in to make an appearance at online casino sites.
+While these tournaments are not yet played online, they are offered by a number of real world casinos in the USA, including the Vegas Hilton in Las Vegas and Sam’s Town Hotel & Casino in Tunica.
+With the ever-increasing popularity of the game, tournaments are sure to become more popular in Vegas, Reno, and Tunica and further afield, as well as on online casino sites.

 Wikipedia is a great source of information about almost any topic.
-Their 3 card poker page is the top ranked site on Google.
+Their 3 Card Poker page is the top ranked site on Google.
 You can view it here.